-NCPRO will assign staff to each Administrating Agency to facilitate the disbursement of funds, project documentation, reporting to Treasury and State authorities, technical assistance, coordination of effort, risk management, and administrative adjustments, as needed, to promote effective financial and project outcomes.
-Administering Agencies are considered co-prime recipients of SFRF dollars, thus NCPRO is not authorized to direct their work.
+NCPRO will assign staff to each Administrative Agency to facilitate the disbursement of funds, project documentation, reporting to Treasury and State authorities, technical assistance, coordination of effort, risk management, and administrative adjustments, as needed, to promote effective financial and project outcomes.
+NCPRO is not authorized to direct the work of Administering Agencies.
 However, in its advisory role, NCPRO will provide guidance to enhance compliance with State and federal requirements.